Art and Design at Uffculme School is interesting, fun and enjoyable.

 Art and Design is all about ideas and self-expression.
 The UK leads the world in the creative industries and they are the fastest growing sectors in the UK economy.
 They contribute over £115bn to the UK economy and account for 10% of Gross Domestic Product, making them Britain’s leading industries.
 Britain has Europe’s largest architecture industry and the world’s third largest advertising industry.
 These areas, together with fine art, crafts, design, fashion, film, computer games, publishing and TV represent over 2 million jobs.

-Many of our ex-pupils now work in industries such as architecture, car design, animation, graphic and interior design - we even have a few ex-pupils who are artists too.
+Many of our ex-students now work in industries such as architecture, car design, animation, graphic and interior design - we even have a few ex-students who are artists too.

 If you would like to see some of the work produced by our talented students, please visit the Art Department Online Gallery (click on the link to view).